 The final stage, with only about 500 feet of ascent to go.
 Out of the bustle of Scarborough the route takes you out along the esplanade and the golf course to Cayton Bay.
 You should have time to visit the old castle and the spa complex.
 The walk then hugs the cliff quite closely before reaching its official end at a style at milepost 103.
 Most people carry onto Filey and end at the North Cliff Country Park, Filey Brigg.
 Congratulations – you’ve completed the Cleveland Way!

 Helmsley, at the start of the route has no railway station.
 The closest station is Malton, 16 miles away, which is also convenient as it has a reasonable bus service to Helmsley.
 There is Thirsk station 17 miles away, and a limited bus service.
 At the end of the tour you can leave from either Filey station or from Scarborough, which has good connections via York.
 Refer to www.nationalrail.co.uk

 Bus services run to Helmsley from Malton, via a change at Pickering.
-At the end of the walk there are bus services from Filey to Scarborough.
+At the end of the walk there are bus services from Filey to Scarborough where you can then catch mainline trains to your onward destination.
 Refer to www.traveline.info

 Leeds Bradford is the closest airport, with a bus to Leeds, and rail connections to York and onwards.
 But if you are travelling from a London airport, you can take the train from London Kings Cross to York, and from there you can take a bus to Helmsley.
 You can also fly to Manchester Airport.
 From where you can take a train to York.